true-while/AI-102-Design-Implement-AI-Solution/Module-Two/Test-model.md

     ![Screenshot of the top bar of the Artworks project with the Predictions tab highlighted](media/4-portal-select-predictions.png)

 1. Click the test image that you uploaded to show a detail of it.
 Then tag the image as a "Picasso" by selecting **Picasso** from the drop-down list and clicking **Save and close**.

->[!Tip[
->By tagging test images this way, you can refine the model without uploading additional training images.
+By tagging test images this way, you can refine the model without uploading additional training images.

     ![Screenshot showing the image selected for predictions with Picasso tag and Save and Close button highlighted](media/4-tag-test-image.png)